CTLLeon/homebrew-naturalterminal/README.md

 # Prerequisites

+- **Homebrew**: This tool is distributed via Homebrew.
+Ensure it’s installed by visiting https://brew.sh/.
 - **Local LLM**: To use a local language model, ensure Ollama is installed and running on your device.
 Visit https://ollama.com/ to download it.
 - **OpenRouter**: To use remote models via OpenRouter, you’ll need an API key.
 Create one at https://openrouter.ai/.